dharmesh-poriya/coding-questions/01_LeetCode Questions/Easy/0226_Invert Binary Tree/Solution-02/readme.md

 - <h3>Approach (Recursive)</h3>
     <div>
     <p>
-    → we just needs to do level order traversal and then after swapping the left and right pointer of root node
+    → we just needs to call left subtree of root and right subtree of root and then we just needs to swap left and right pointer of root node.
     </p>

     <!-- ![example-1](images/img1.png)<br> -->